lshannon/spring-cloud-data-flow-setup/README.md

 ![alt text](images/deployedstream.png "Microservices In PCF")

-We can now see the result of the stream showing up in the Log microservice
+We can now see the result of the stream showing up in the Micro Service for the logging step of the flow

 ![alt text](images/pcf-tail-logs.png "PCF Log Tail")